ThaisFReis/portfolio2025/README.md

 # 🚀 AI Avatar Portfolio - Cyberpunk Neural Interface

-An interactive portfolio website featuring a wireframe AI avatar with eye tracking, starfield background, and an integrated chatbot powered by Google Gemini AI.
+An interactive portfolio website featuring a wireframe AI avatar with eye tracking, starfield background, and an integrated chatbot powered by DeepSeek AI.

 ## ✨ Features

 - 🌌 **Deep Space Starfield** with twinkling stars and floating particles
 - 🤖 **3D Avatar Model** with realistic wireframe overlay and mouse tracking
-- 💬 **AI Chatbot** (T.H.A.I.S.) powered by Google Gemini with cyberpunk personality
+- 💬 **AI Chatbot** (Nyx) powered by DeepSeek with cyberpunk personality
 - 🎨 **Authentic 90s Cyberpunk Aesthetic** with terminal styling and neon effects
 - 🎯 **Advanced Post-Processing** with bloom, scanlines, and glitch effects
 - 📱 **Responsive Design** that works across different screen sizes